TheJostler/CheekyKitten/README.md

     CheekyKitten will default to stdout/stdin if i/o files are not provided -h           Print this help menu

+              -k [key]     Encrypt shuffled output with a key

               -r           Reverse

               -b           Output as binary